VALUE PROPOSITION

 Tenants and landlords alike will derive significant value from PRS performance, whether they are focused on cutting-edge IAQ management or maximising rental yields and property valuations.

-Below we summarise the five key factors and provide links to third-party research and related resources.
+Below we summarise the three key factors and provide links to third-party research and related resources.

-Through safely increased air recirculation, reduced energy consumption used for heating, cooling, dehumidifying, etc.
+Through safely increased air recirculation, reduced energy consumption and costs associated with heating, cooling, dehumidifying, etc. external air

 References & Useful Resources